Many businesses who value customer service introduce a new product or service by saying, “Our customers have asked for this…”

 4. It empowers your customer.

 Customers never want to feel they exist to build your empire.
 Letting customers know you’ve improved because they asked makes them feel valued.
+Letting your audience see you care about and value customer service also matters a lot.

 Years ago, there was a very popular fast food restaurant just a few miles from my home.
 Although it was close, it was the opposite direction where most people shopped and ate out.
 I called the chain and unapologetically asked for one closer to where I shopped.
 Several months later, a restaurant appeared right where I wanted it.
-As much as I realized their decision was based on far more reasons than my phone call, it felt good believing the company acted because I asked.
+As much as I realized their decision was based on far more reasons than my phone call, it felt good to believe the company acted because I asked.

 What are your customers asking for, and what are you changing because of their requests?
+Do you need help promoting a message like this to your audience?
+Contact us today if you’d like guidance in this area.